Comparison guide: OpenAPI/Swagger Python client generation

 We used a Docker Python 3.8 container, as 3.8 is supported by both OpenAPI Generator and Speakeasy.

-Calling the Server With OpenAPI Generator
+Calling the server with OpenAPI Generator

 For OpenAPI Generator, we ran the command below, with a successful response.
 First, the command installs the Python dependencies in the Docker container as recommended in the SDK README.md